tylerfilla/CS4280P1/README.txt

 functions could be broken out into *.cpp files, but I don't see a practical reason to do so.

+Also, I chose to implement comments in the table.
+This was a simple addition using tablegen, and it feels more consistent.

 Building
 ========

 Run the following command to build everything:
 $ make

-To regenerate the FSA table:
+To regenerate the FSA table alone:
 $ make tablegen